 Biomedical Translation Fund (BTF)

-The Australian Government has established a $500 million Biomedical Translation Fund (BTF) with $250 million of Commonwealth funding at least matched by private sector investors.
+The Australian Government has established a $501.25 million Biomedical Translation Fund (BTF) with $250 million of Commonwealth capital and $251.25 million private sector capital.

-The BTF is an equity co-investment venture capital programme announced in the National Innovation and Science Agenda that:
+The BTF is an equity co-investment venture capital program announced in the National Innovation and Science Agenda that: